 You’ve seen me post about them for months.
 Maybe you have friends on Facebook that just won’t shut up about them.
 But seriously, can someone please explain essential oils?
 I mean, what the heck are they, right?!

-First things first: Plant Therapy essential oils are my new go-to brand for essential oils.
-I used to be with Young Living, but just couldn’t deal with the prices and structure of the business anymore.
+First things first: When I first wrote this post, I was with Young Living as a rep, but just couldn’t deal with the prices and structure of the business anymore.
 I did a lot of research and talked to a lot of other essential oil lovers, and ended up finding Plant Therapy.
 Their missions is to have the greatest impact on as many people as possible by offering high quality essential oils along with proper education to their customers.
 They have on-staff aromatherapists, an extensive Kid Safe line, and product testing available right on their website for everyoneto see.
 Plus, you don’t have to sign up for a membership to save.
 If you want to give them a try you can get $5 off your purchase of $50, plus FREE SHIPPING!
 Just use Code “5OFF” to save.

 Let’s simplify this, shall we?